Medicaid DSH

 The ACA mandated cuts to Medicaid DSH based on the assumption that the ACA would expand Medicaid coverage to almost all non-elderly adults under the age of 65.
 This expansion would thereby reduce the number of uninsured individuals, and the cost to hospitals of caring for these individuals.

-The Supreme Court, in June 2012, upheld the constitutionality of ACA’s individual mandate to purchase health insurance, but that same decision, as a practical matter, makes Medicaid expansion optional for states.
-As a result, the number of uninsured individuals still cared for by hospitals has not declined at the levels anticipated by the ACA.
+However, because Medicaid expansion is optional for states, the number of uninsured individuals still cared for by hospitals has not declined at the levels anticipated by the ACA.

-As such, DSH cuts of the magnitude contemplated in current law pose a significant risk to the Medicaid safety net at a time when demands on the program are growing and the responsibilities of hospitals to care for the uninsured have not abated.
-The challenges to that safety became painfully apparent as the COVID-19 pandemic began to take its toll on American lives and state Medicaid programs stretching to care for Medicaid patients.
+Previous legislation has delayed impending DSH cuts, but DSH cuts of the magnitude contemplated in current law pose a significant risk to the Medicaid safety net at a time when demands on the program are growing and the responsibilities of hospitals to care for the uninsured have not abated.

 FAH believes it is important for policymakers to continue to work to eliminate, or at a minimum, continue to delay these harmful cuts.